wmwmss/CS211OOP/README.md

 # CS211OOP
-This is a demonstration of a lab task in CS211 OOP with Java.
+This is a demonstration of a lab task and two projects in CS211 OOP with Java.